-People dismiss a lot of possibilities in their lives and miss out on personal achievements by saying to themselves, "I can't do that".
-That one phrase has the result of confining the individual to a small arena of what could be a larger domain of life.
-Personal growth and the exploration of life's potential is all about busting out of self-imposed mental prisons and stepping out into a larger and freer existence that offers greater opportunities.
+People miss out on possibilities and personal achievements in their lives by saying to themselves, "I can't do that".
+That one phrase has the result of confining the individual to a small arena of what could be a larger and broader domain of life.
+Personal growth and the exploration of life's potentials is all about breaking out of self-imposed mental prisons and stepping into a larger and freer existence that offers greater opportunities.

-In a short phrase that many martial arts philosophers and writers are quoted as saying, it really is about the full development of "Mind, Body, and Spirit" and working towards the overall life-growth of the individual who is training in the dojo such as discovering what you want to accomplish in life.
-What are your aims and goals, and how far do you want to take an exploration of your real potential?
+In a short phrase that many martial arts philosophers and writers are quoted as saying, it really is all about the development of "Mind, Body, and Spirit" and working towards the overall life-growth of the individual who is training in the dojo.
+This includes such areas as discovering what you want to accomplish in life, what are your aims and goals, and how far do you want to take an exploration of your real potential?

-Finding personal success in learning the skills and self-confidence that training in Martial arts and Budo develops can become a win for yourself and a win for those around you as you learn to stay centered and maintain a calm attitude while effectively dealing with many different situations and stresses whether physical or emotional, on the street or at work, with strangers or family.
+Finding personal success in learning the skills and building self-confidence that training in Martial arts and Budo can provide becomes a win for you and a win for those around you as you learn to stay centered and grounded and maintain a calm attitude while effectively dealing with many different situations and stresses whether physical or emotional, on the street or at work, with strangers or family.

 Life will only improve and change for the better when you become more committed to your dreams than you are to staying within your "comfort zone".
 Come visit and we can share our experiences and our vision with you and show you what is possible.